Cloud-Foundations/Dominator/cmd/imaginator/README.md

 ## Main Configuration URL
 The main configuration URL points to a JSON encoded file that describes all the *image streams* and how to build them.
-The top-level JSON object should contain the following fields:
+The top-level JSON object defines the following fields:
+- `BindMounts`: a list of directories that will be bind-mounted into the build environments
 - `BootstrapStreams`: a table of *bootstrap image* stream names and their respective configurations
+- `ImageStreamsCheckInterval`: the interval between checks for updated image streams
 - `ImageStreamsToAutoRebuild`: an array of *image stream* names that should be rebuilt periodically, in addition to *bootstrap streams* that are always rebuilt automatically
 - `ImageStreamsUrl`: the URL of a configuration file containing a list of all the user-defined *image streams*
+- `MtimesCopyFilterLines`: an array of regular expressions matching files which should be excluded from copying mtimes from older images (when only the mtime is different).
+Python files should probably be specified here
 - `PackagerTypes`: a table of *packager type* names (i.e. `deb` and `rpm`) and their respective configurations
+- `RelationshipsQuickLinks`: a list of `Name`,`URL` tuples to display on the image streams relationships dashboard.
+Useful for customisation

 A [sample configuration file](conf.json) is provided which may be modified to suit your environment.
 This is a fully working configuration and only requires